 Medical Catheter Wire Stripping

-There are only 2 real options: mechanically scraping or hot caustic dipping.
+There are only two real options: mechanically scraping or hot caustic dipping.
 The former presents a challenge for small gages due to damage of the conductor and the latter is not preferred due to safety issues and residues.
 Even standard laser stripping with carbon dioxide lasers is not a solution as the long wavelength of the light means that a microscopic residue is left which cannot be soldered to.

-Our Odyssey UV laser technology offers a gentle yet powerful method for the removal of polyimide type insulations.
+Our Odyssey UV laser technology offers a gentle, yet powerful method for the removal of polyimide type insulations.
 The short wavelength of the ultra-violet light coupled with nanosecond duration pulses enables the enamel to be instantly vaporized.
 By tuning the energy of the laser pulses it is possible to completely remove the enamel whilst leaving a clean metallic surface for soldering.
-The process is gentle enough to leave thin plating layers such as gold, silver or tin without removing them.
+The process is gentle enough to leave thin plating layers, such as gold, silver or tin without removing them.
 By controlling the laser pulse energy, it is also possible to laser cut fine wires with the same laser source – meaning a convenient and accurate method for controlling strip length.

-Unlike older gas based excimer technology which is very expensive to purchase and run, the Odyssey systems utilize modern solid state laser technology which has no dangerous consumable gases.
-Also utilizing “direct write” technology means that strip patterns can be directly programmed via the user interface and there is no need for cumbersome masking and imaging of the laser beam.
+Unlike older gas based excimer technology which is very expensive to purchase and run, the Odyssey systems utilize modern solid-state laser technology which has no dangerous consumable gases.
+Also utilizing “direct-write” technology means that strip patterns can be directly programmed via the user interface and there is no need for cumbersome masking and imaging of the laser beam.

 Example of the precision that can be achieved with the Odyssey laser wire stripper.
 Different widths of insulation were ablated in sequence.
 Note the sharp transitions at the stripping zone and precision of the stripping.